tvirat/Datathon/README.md

  * First, our group analyzed the dataset of TTC subway delay, performing **graphical EDA with related visualizations**.
    This reveals key trends if the delays and can provide important business insights to TTC and private companies.
    (See the report)
- * Then, we used a **Random Desision Forests** Algorithm to train a machine learning model, which, given a set of information (Starting point, Destination, Departure Time, etc.) returns a prediction on the delay situation along with the perdicted probability of delay.
+ * Then, we used a **Random Desicion Forests** Algorithm to train a machine learning model, which, given a set of information (Starting point, Destination, Departure Time, etc.) returns a prediction on the delay situation along with the perdicted probability of delay.
  * Finally, we **developed a website** that integrates with our machine learning model, enabling users to make predictions for